Specialized linguistics seminar I - Lexicology and word formation 3222-32LS5K-N

 Learning outcomes

-- knows and understands at an advanced level the connections between the study of the Ukrainian language in the field of lexis and word formation with the study of the Polish language (S1_W03);
+has advanced knowledge and understanding of the relationships between the study of the Ukrainian language in the fields of lexicology and word formation and other academic disciplines (S1_W03);

 Assessment criteria